jacobhylen/ArduinoCloud-OpenAI-public/README.md

 ```
 ## API keys

 In your OpenAI account, create a new API key, and add some credits to your account.
-(Calling the API is not expensive)
+(Calling the API is not expensive).
+Add the newly created API key in the `.env` file.

 You will need to set up a manual device in the Arduino Cloud, and get the secret key and the device ID, and place them in the `.env` file